link1905/system-design-101/content/docs/design-patterns/distributed-transaction/blocking-protocols.md

 s -> d.s2: Update user 7
 ```

-- Between different types of data stores (e.g., a database and a message queue).
+- Between different types of data stores (e.g., a database and a message broker).
 In the context of an [Event Streaming Platform]({{< ref "event-streaming-platform" >}}), achieving **exactly-once delivery** semantics often requires additional mechanisms. **2PC** can be an effective way to ensure that an operation (like updating a database record) and publishing an associated event occur atomically:

 ```d2
 s: Service {